Tayyab885/Chest-Xray-Fairness-Audit/README.md

 ## Results

-_Results pending full training run._
+_Results pending the full training run.
+The tables below are empty on purpose.
+They will be filled from the audit output, not from estimates._

 **(a) Per-label and macro AUROC**